Weighted GJMS operators on smooth metric measure spaces: Introduction

 \begin{theorem} If $d+m\notin 2\mathbb{N}$, then for each positive integer $k$ there is a conformally invariant operator with leading term $(\Delta_\phi)^k$.
 If $d+m\in 2\mathbb{N}$, the same result holds with the restriction $1\leq k\leq \frac{1}{2}(d+m)$. \end{theorem}

-Graham--Zworski proved the formal self-adjointness of GJMS operators~\cite{GrahamZworski2003}.
-Other proofs for formal self-adjointness are also known~\cite{FeffermanGraham2002,FeffermanGraham2013,Juhl2013}.
-In this article, we prove that weighted GJMS operators are formally self-adjoint. \begin{theorem} $L_{2k,\phi}^m$ is a formally self-adjoint operator. \end{theorem}
+Graham--Zworski proved the formal self-adjointness of GJMS operators~\cites{GrahamZworski2003}.
+Other proofs for formal self-adjointness are also known~\cites{FeffermanGraham2002,FeffermanGraham2013,Juhl2013}.
+In this article, we prove that weighted GJMS operators are formally self-adjoint, closely following the method used in~\cites{FeffermanGraham2002}. \begin{theorem} $L_{2k,\phi}^m$ is a formally self-adjoint operator. \end{theorem} Our proof of formal self-adjointness follows the method of~\cites{FeffermanGraham2002}.

-GJMS operators factor nicely for Einstein metrics~\cite{Gover2006q,FeffermanGraham2012}.
-Moreover, Case and Chang~\cite{CaseChang2013} have also formally proved a factorization of these operators for products of negatively-curved Einstein manifolds with positively-curved Einstein manifolds, using the explicit ambient metric for such spaces found by Gover and Leitner~\cite{GoverLeitner2008}.
-In this paper, we provide factorization formulas of GJMS operators for quasi-Einstein spaces~\cite{Case2014s} and under Gover--Leitner conditions~\cite{GoverLeitner2008}.
+GJMS operators factor nicely for Einstein metrics~\cites{Gover2006q,FeffermanGraham2012}.
+Moreover, Case and Chang~\cites{CaseChang2013} have also formally proved a factorization of these operators for products of negatively-curved Einstein manifolds with positively-curved Einstein manifolds, using the explicit ambient metric for such spaces found by Gover and Leitner~\cites{GoverLeitner2008}.
+In this paper, we provide factorization formulas of GJMS operators for quasi-Einstein spaces~\cites{Case2014s} and under Gover--Leitner conditions~\cites{GoverLeitner2008}.
 Before we state our result, we provide the relevant definitions and formulas.